CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 - Only 3 dictations of previewed material, so the final is 20wpm above the initial.
 More will be necessary if material is not previewed.

+## Beginning Swem's Systematic Speed Course

-## Comparison of Cricket's Course for Beginners to Swem's Course for Advanced Writers
+**Comparison of Cricket's Course for Beginners to Swem's Course for Advanced Writers**

 <table>
 <thead><th>Cricket</th><th>Swem</th></thead>